younghwanglocalspace/photo-picker-plus-ios/README.md

 Implementation
 --------------
-You will need to implement PhotoPickerPlus.h in your .h file.
+You will need to implement PhotoPickerViewController.h in your .h file.
 You will also need to put `<PhotoPickerViewControllerDelegate>`
 ```objective-c

 	- (void)imagePickerControllerDidCancel:(PhotoPickerViewController *)picker{